antoineqian/autoshazam/README.md

+# Autoshazam
-Autoshazam lets you shazam a long audio file, typically a mix, according to a specified in minutes
+Autoshazam lets you shazam a long audio file, typically a mix, according to a specified interval in minutes.

-Run the client
+## Run the client

+`
+npm install
-`npm run start`
+npm run start
+`

-Run the server
+## Run the server

-First install the virtual environment from requirements.txt then run
+First install the virtual environment from requirements.txt, activate it then run

 `python3 -m uvicorn main:app --reload`